-A luxury home theater is going to require a generous sum of money, so invest wisely in the early stages to ensure the whole process runs smoothly.
+A luxury home theater is going to require a generous sum of money, so invest wisely with these home theater budget ideas in the early stages to ensure the whole process runs smoothly.

 Find out more about designing luxury and custom home theaters on our blog.
 Check out this post about theater design resources that offers plenty of inspiration and also our handy guide on how to choose the right paint for custom home theaters.